nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

 - `*-contig-coverage-and-tax.tsv` - positional arguments specifying the input tsv files, can be provided as a space-delimited list of files, or with wildcards like above
 - `-o` – specifies the output prefix

 **Input Data:**

-- *-contig-coverage-annotation-and-tax.tsv (tables with combined contig coverage, annotation, and taxonomy info generated for individual samples from [step 12](#12-combining-contig-level-coverage-and-taxonomy-into-one-table-for-each-sample))
+- *-contig-coverage-annotation-and-tax.tsv (tables with combined contig coverage, annotation, and taxonomy info generated for individual samples from [Step 20](#20-combining-contig-level-coverage-and-taxonomy-into-one-table-for-each-sample))

 **Output Data:**